 Seldovia is a blue-collar town, with 43.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Seldovia is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Seldovia who work in office and administrative support (20.51%), teaching (12.82%), and community and social services (8.97%).

-A relatively large number of people in Seldovia telecommute to their jobs.
-Overall, about 21.43% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.43% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Seldovia in 2022 was $45,263, which is upper middle income relative to Alaska and the nation.
 This equates to an annual income of $181,052 for a family of four.
 However, Seldovia contains both very wealthy and poor people as well.